Statuses in Latin with translation. Quotes in Latin with translation

 Meal'n'Real!

-An exclamation expressing the basic demands of the Roman crowd in the era of the Empire.
-The Roman plebs put up with the loss of political rights, being content with the free distribution of bread, cash distributions and the organization of free circus spectacles.
+An exclamation that expressed the basic demands of the Roman crowd in the era of the Empire.
+The Roman plebs put up with the loss of political rights, being satisfied with the free distribution of bread, cash distributions and the organization of free circus shows.

 106. Par pari refertur.